-Truth being thus the one goal of the Hindu creeds, and this being conceived of, not as revealed truth to be accepted, but as accessible truth to be experienced, it accepted, but as accessible truth to be experienced, it followed that there could never be any antagonism, real or imagined, between scientific and religious conviction, in Hinduism.
+Truth being thus the one goal of the Hindu creeds, and this being conceived of, not as revealed truth to be accepted, but as accessible truth to be experienced, it followed that there could never be any antagonism, real or imagined, between scientific and religious conviction, in Hinduism.
 In this fact the Swami saw the immense capacity of the Indian peoples for that organised conception of science peculiar to the modern era.
 No advance of knowledge had ever been resisted by the religious intellect of India.
 Nor had the Hindu clergy,-a greater glory still!-ever been known to protest against the right of the individual to perfect freedom of thought and belief.
-This last fact, indeed, giving birth to the doctrine of the Ishta Devata-the idea that the path of the soul is to be chosen by itself-he held to be the one universal differentia of Hinduism: making it not only tolerant, but absorbent, of Hinduism; making it not only tolerant, but absorbent, of every possible form of faith and culture.
+This last fact, indeed, giving birth to the doctrine of the Ishta Devata\-the idea that the path of the soul is to be chosen by itself-he held to be the one universal differentia of Hinduism; making it not only tolerant, but absorbent, of every possible form of faith and culture.
 Even the temper of sectarianism, characterised by the conviction that God Himself is of the believer's creed, and his limited group the one true church, and allying itself, as it now and then will, with every statement that man has ever formulated, was regarded by Hinduism, he pointed out, as a symptom, not of falsehood or narrowness, but only of youth.
 It constituted, as Sri Ramakrishna had said, the intellectual fence, so necessary to the seedling, but so inimical to the tree.
 The very fact that we could impose limitations, was a proof that we were still dealing with the finite.
 When the cup of experience should be full, the soul would dream only of the Infinite.
 "All men hedge in the fields of earth, but who can hedge in the sky?" had said the Master.

-^{}The chosen Ideal.
+\The chosen Ideal.